AbderrahmaneGuerinik/spam-ham-detector/README.md

-# 🧠 Spam/Ham Message Detector – NLP with Transformers & Streamlit
+# 🧠 Spam/Ham Message Detector – ML & NLP techniques

 This project is a simple web interface to classify messages as spam or ham using ML and NLP techniques.